Projects per year

 Approach to teaching

-Helen holds a Postgraduate Certificate of Higher Education in Teaching and Learning (passed with distinction) and is a Fellow of the Higher Education Academy.
+Helen began working for the University of Brighton in 2014, after previous posts at the University of Gloucestershire, University of Bath and University of the West of England.
+She holds a Postgraduate Certificate of Higher Education in Teaching and Learning (passed with distinction) and is a Fellow of the Higher Education Academy.
 Throughout her career, she has sought to develop her teaching, learning support and assessment practice in line with the U.K. Professional Standards Framework for Teaching and Supporting Learning in Higher Education.
 She is particularly interested in applying active, student-centred learning approaches, which emphasise collaborative and interactive learning experiences.
-Helen teaches topics across the undergraduate and postgraduate curriculum particularly in Social and Applied Sciences, with foci including qualitative and creative research methods, psychology of creativity and the arts, critical community psychology, and the history of psychology.
+Helen teaches topics across the undergraduate and postgraduate curriculum particularly in Psychology, with foci including qualitative and creative research methods, critical community psychology and community engagement.
 She also supervises student projects at undergraduate and postgraduate levels.
+Helen currently leads two modules: 'Community Engagement: Theory into Practice,' a year-long placement module available to all level 5 social science students; and Social Research Practice, an MA module in which students form research partnerships with/for community partners, designing, conducting and writing up their research.
+She is also on the Humanities and Social Science Quality and Standards Committee.

 Education/Academic qualification